Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

    <figurecaption><a name="figure1">*Figure 1:*</a> *Guide the cables outward through the hole*</figurecaption>
 </figure>

-Shorten the AC cable to 10 cm from the deck box and strip the insulation.
+Shorten the AC cable to 10 cm from the deckbox and strip the insulation.
 Solder the Weipu connector (3-pole) to the cable.
 Blue to pole 1, brown to pole 2 of the connector (it also works the other way around).
 Pole 3 (Ground) is not connected.

 <figure>